EternityForest/EmberOS/EmberOS/src/ansible_template/README.md

 Add your machines to the inventory.ini file under the \[emberos\] role.

-Run the backup playbook and it will pull a backup from each machine, in roles/emberos/HOST/sketch and roles/emberos/HOST/boot.
+Run the backup playbook(With backup.sh) and it will pull a backup from each machine, in roles/emberos/HOST/sketch and roles/emberos/HOST/boot.

 You can have as many as you want, they stay separated by the actual hostname on the machine(Not the name given in the inventory file!).

 To change what is included or excluded, see /roles/emberos/ignore.txt.

-Use the deploy.yml to deploy everything.
+Use the provision_all.yml to deploy everything.

 Note: By default, the backup includes network config from the device and other private data! *It is not meant to share publically!*